xiaoyuwang1120/instacart-analytics/getstarted.md

 3. analysis from **users * products** aspect

-1.First let's start analyzing from **users** aspect, considering below features:
+First let's start analyzing from **users** aspect, considering below features:

 ## a.
 How many orders did they make?